- Contact information

-What tags will come with the purchase of a crossbow license?
+What tags will a hunter receive with a crossbow license?

-A crossbow license comes with one Bow Buck Deer Carcass Tag valid in any unit statewide and one Farmland Zone Antlerless Deer Carcass Tag valid in any Farmland Zone unit in 2014.
-Hunters may purchase a $3 upgrade which authorizes the use of both crossbow and vertical bow to fill the tags, however, the purchase of an upgrade does not come with a second set of tags.
+Hunters receive one Bow Buck Deer Carcass Tag valid in any unit statewide and one Farmland Zone Antlerless Deer Carcass Tag specific to the Farmland Zone, county and land type specified at purchase.
+Hunters may purchase a $3 upgrade which authorizes the use of both crossbow and vertical bow to fill the Bow Buck Carcass Tag and Farmland Zone Antlerless Deer Carcass Tag (specific to the Farmland Zone, county and land type specified at purchase).
+However, the purchase of an upgrade (or both licenses) does not come with a second set of tags.

 If someone wants to hunt with a crossbow, do they need to purchase both an archer license and a crossbow license?

 No. To hunt with a crossbow during the crossbow deer season, a hunter must purchase a crossbow-specific license.
 However, if a hunter wishes to hunt with both a bow AND a crossbow they must purchase both an archer and a crossbow license.
 The first license will be sold at the regular price and the second will be just $3.